Homo sapience species start in 2020 to reduce their population to the limits imposed by survival parameters and the size of the planet Earth.

-The allegation that pandemic originated in the centralized state capitalism of communist China is irrelevant.
-As China became by 2020 the largest manufacturing economy and exporter of goods, the severing of the supply chains leads to the contraction of the world GDP, and social unrest.
+The allegation that pandemics originated in the centralized state capitalism of communist China is irrelevant.
+As China became by 2020 the largest manufacturing economy and exporter of goods, the severing of the supply chains leads to the contraction of the world GDP and social unrest.

 The epidemic of SARS in 2002-2003 did not cross the borders of China and did not turn into a pandemic.
 In 2002 China was just 4th manufacturing economy in the world.
 Nowadays it is the first one.
 Will China become the only one by 2025?